 Where a local authority gives notice under Section 81 they must also give a copy to the owners and occupiers of any building adjacent to the demolition site and the statutory undertakers.
 The Fire Service and the Health and Safety Executive must also be given a copy if it is proposed to burn material on the site.

 - Repair and make good damage to an adjacent building caused by the demolition

 - Remove material or rubbish form the site resulting from the demolition

 - Disconnect and seal any drain or sewer

 - Make good the surface of the ground disturbed

 - Make arrangements for the disconnection of gas, water and electricity into the building

-- Make arrangements with regards to the burning of materials on site with the Health and Safety Executive and Fire Authority
+- Make arrangements regarding the burning of materials on site with the Health and Safety Executive and Fire Authority

 - Take such steps as the local authority consider necessary for the protection of the public and the preservation of public amenity.